THE STRATOS ENSEMBLE

 Everytime The Stratos Ensemble performs, either in public or private, it is a rather special occasion.
 It is both the first and last time this music will likely ever be performed.
 Whenever it is recorded, the band and the audience are literally witnessing permanent work being created and tracked, for all time.
 This is work that is not merely noise or experimental indulgence, but spontaneous composition and spontaneous sonic innovation.
 The Stratos Ensemble always aims for a certain degree of emotional sentimentality during their performances as well, in an attempt to make that permanent moment all the more timeless.
 In this way, their performances are even more like artistic events than most conventional concert situations.
 But of course, that is all in the eye of the beholder.

 Dean De Benedictis uses methods like melodic motifs and sonic textures to sometimes guide the general direction of each performed set by the Stratos Ensemble, but only enough to trigger what is clearly a collaborative creation.
 In general, Stratos players are all joining together to interactively sculpt new passages and musical realities by the sheer joy of their raw skill, talent, creativity and musical understanding.

 Ever since the band's very first album in 2007, their main record label has been Dean's own Fateless Flows label.
 However, they have also occasionally appeared on compilation albums for other labels and organizations, always a Google search away.

 Visit the music page for an audio glimpse into this musical concept and experience.

-THE PRESENT MAIN LINE-UP CONSISTS OF THESE PLAYERS
+OUR PRESENT MAIN LINE-UP CONSISTS OF THESE MUSICIANS

 Coco Roussel - drums and electronic drum pads